pasqal-io/qubo-solver/docs/content/solver.md

 ### Running locally with an emulator

-We can perform quantum simulations locally via an emulator (here, we choose the `BackendType.QUTIP` emulator).
+We can perform quantum simulations locally via an emulator (here, we choose the `QUTIP` emulator).

 ```python exec="on" source="material-block" html="1"
 import torch